noface-0/S-NAS/README.md

 - **Early Stopping**: Training uses patience-based stopping to avoid wasting computation
 - **GPU Parallelization**: Multiple architectures can be evaluated in parallel across GPUs
 - **Checkpoint System**: Search state can be saved and resumed at any point
+- **Progress Tracking**: Dual progress bars (overall progress and current phase progress) provide detailed feedback
+- **Interruptible Search**: Any search can be stopped at any time, preserving results found so far

 ## Installation